kreuzwerker/terraform-provider-docker/website/docs/r/plugin.html.markdown

 * `grant_all_permissions` - (Optional, boolean) If true, grant all permissions necessary to run the plugin.
 * `args` - (Optional, set of string).
 Currently, only environment variables are supported.
 * `disable_when_set` - (Optional, boolean) If true, the plugin becomes disabled temporarily when the plugin setting is updated.
 See [disable_when_set](#disable-when-set-1) below for details.
-* `force_destroy` - (Optional, boolean) If true, the plugin is removed forcely when the plugin is removed.
+* `force_destroy` - (Optional, boolean) If true, the plugin is removed forcibly when the plugin is removed.
 * `enable_timeout` - (Optional, int) HTTP client timeout to enable the plugin.
-* `force_disable` - (Optional, boolean) If true, then the plugin is disabled forcely when the plugin is disabled.
+* `force_disable` - (Optional, boolean) If true, then the plugin is disabled forcibly when the plugin is disabled.

 <a id="plugin-references-alias-1"></a>
 ## plugin_reference, alias